-Mainer dies as another 38 coronavirus cases are detected
+Watch: Maine CDC to deliver 2 p.m. coronavirus press conference

 Another Mainer has died as health officials reported 38 more cases of the new coronavirus have been detected in the state.

-There have now been 1,515 confirmed and likely coronavirus cases across all of Maine’s counties, according to the Maine Center for Disease Control and Prevention.
+There have now been 1,515 confirmed and likely coronavirus cases across all of Maine’s counties since March, according to the Maine Center for Disease Control and Prevention.
 That’s up from 1,477 on Tuesday.

 Of those, 1,372 have been confirmed positive, while 143 are likely positive, according to the Maine CDC.

-The statewide death toll stands at 66.
+The latest coronavirus death involved a resident from Cumberland County, bringing the statewide death toll to 66.

 [Our COVID-19 tracker contains the most recent information on Maine cases by county]

-So far, 204 Mainers have been hospitalized at some point with COVID-19, the illness caused by the coronavirus, while 943 people have fully recovered from the coronavirus, meaning there are 506 active and likely cases in the state.
+So far, 204 Mainers have been hospitalized at some point with COVID-19, the illness caused by the coronavirus.
+Of those, 41 people are currently hospitalized, with 20 in critical care and seven on ventilators, according to the Maine CDC.

+Meanwhile, 943 Mainers have fully recovered from the coronavirus, meaning there are 506 active and likely cases in the state.
 That’s up from 499 on Tuesday.

 A majority of the cases have been in Mainers over age 50, while more cases have been reported in women than men, according to the Maine CDC.